This story is read aloud at https://youtu.be/4IB-IgTnpdE

-He did have to admit that the wives were excellent at gathering food for their vegetarian diet while he babysat.
+Milo did have to admit that the wives were excellent at gathering food for their vegetarian diet—while he babysat.
 But during one exceptional year, the wives could find no food.
-A swarm of locusts had come down upon the prairie leaving very little crop for the family.
+A swarm of locusts had come down upon the prairie, leaving very little crop for the family.

-Wife #2 (Ann) says, “Let us eat the grasshoppers, as there is nothing left to have.
+Wife Two (Ann) says, “Let us eat the grasshoppers, as there is nothing left to have.
 It is OK to eat the creatures that have eaten our vegetation.”

 Milo responds, “But I don’t like eating insects.
 They give me indigestion.
 You wives need to venture further out from our land and find some roots and grain for me to eat.”

-Wife #3 (Mary) argues, “It is not our job to secure ALL of the food for this family.
-You are the male.
-You should at least hunt for adequate bugs for us, even if you refuse to eat them yourself!”
+Wife Three (Mary) argues, “It is not our job to secure all of the food for this family.
+You are the male—you should at least hunt for adequate bugs for us, even if you refuse to eat them yourself!”

 And so he did.

 He doesn’t shut up when he guards the children playing outside, though.
-He keeps vocal.
-Milo reflects on the evil kidnapper of the neighborhood, “I call him Red for the feathers he wears.”
+Milo reflects on the evil kidnapper of the neighborhood, “I call him ‘Red’ for the feathers he wears.”

 Red has been known to snatch up playing children as entertainment.
-And yes, some say he eats the children.
+And yes—some say he eats the children.
 But that would be as vicious a character as the witch in Hansel and Gretel.
 And who believes that fairy tale?
-Nevertheless the sad thing is when the children come missing, they remain lost for eternity.
+The saddest thing is that when the children go missing, they remain lost for eternity.

-Therefore Milo sends out loud warnings so that the kids get into the home when Red appears out of nowhere.
+Milo sends out loud warnings so that the kids get inside when Red appears out of nowhere.

-And he does more than guard duty for the family!
+And Milo does more than guard duty for the family!

 There’s maintenance on the home that has to be done.
-You see when you have roof and walls made of dirt; there is a constant need to tamp it compactly.
-Water leaks easily into a sod home.
-Don’t let anyone tell you different.
-It seems to Milo that the tamping and repair shouldn’t lie only on his shoulders.
-He does have three wives!
+You see, when your roof and walls are made of dirt, there is a constant need to tamp it compactly.
+Water leaks easily into a sod home; don’t let anyone tell you different.
+It seems to Milo that the tamping and repair shouldn’t lie only on his shoulders—he does have three wives!

 Why just a month ago, Sue complained that water was leaking onto her while she slept during a rainstorm.